 2007

 - Merrimack Bancorp acquires Bow Mills Bank and Trust, which is merged with and into Merrimack County Savings Bank.
-Bow Mills Bank was a 19 year-old local institution with strong community ties and commitment to customer service– a perfect match for the Merrimack.
+Bow Mills Bank was a 19 year-old local institution with strong community ties and commitment to customer service– a perfect match for The Merrimack.

 2013